48hour-solutions/source-normalizer/README.md

-# source-normalizer
+# Firebase Studio

-FOSS AI Powered Java Source "Cleanup" Tool - Built by Firebase Studio
+This is a NextJS starter in Firebase Studio.

+To get started, take a look at src/app/page.tsx.